 Somatic cell nuclear transfer, known as SCNT for short, can also be used to create embryos for research or therapeutic purposes.

-The most likely purpose for this is to produce embryos for use in stem cell research.
+The most likely purpose is to produce embryos for stem cell research.
 This process is also called “research cloning” or “therapeutic cloning.”

 While a clonal human blastocyst has been created, the stem cell lines have not yet been isolated from a clonal source.

-Therapeutic cloning is accomplished by creating embryonic stem cells in the hopes of treating diseases such as diabetes and Alzheimer’s.
-The process begins by removing the nucleus (which contains DNA) from an egg and inserting a nucleus from the adult cell to be cloned.
+Therapeutic cloning is accomplished by creating embryonic stem cells to treat diseases such as diabetes and Alzheimer’s.
+The process begins by removing the nucleus (which contains DNA) from an egg and inserting a seat from the adult cell to be cloned.

 In the case of someone with Alzheimer’s disease, the nucleus of a skin cell from that patient is placed in an empty egg.
-The reprogrammed cell begins to develop into an embryo because the egg reacts with the transferred nucleus.
+The reprogrammed cell develops into an embryo because the egg reacts with the transferred heart.

 The embryo will become genetically identical to the patient.
-The embryo will form a blastocyst that has the potential to form / develop into any cell in the body.
+The source will form a blastocyst that has the potential to create/develop into any cell in the body.

-The reason somatic cell nuclear transfer is used for cloning is because somatic cells can be easily acquired and grown in the laboratory.
+Somatic cell nuclear transfer is used for cloning because somatic cells can be easily acquired and grown in the laboratory.
 This process can add or remove specific genomes of farm animals.

-A key point to remember is that cloning is accomplished when the oocyte maintains its normal functions and instead of using the sperm and genomes of the egg to replicate, the oocyte inserts itself into the nucleus of the donor somatic cell.
+The critical point is that cloning is accomplished when the oocyte maintains normal functions.
+Instead of using the sperm and genomes of the egg to replicate, the oocyte inserts itself into the nucleus of the donor somatic cell.

 Once this is done, the somatic nucleus can be inserted into an egg cytoplasm.
 This creates a one-cell embryo.
-The grouped somatic cell and egg cytoplasm is then introduced into an electrical current.
+The grouped somatic cell and egg cytoplasm are introduced into an electrical current.

 This energy is expected to allow the cloned embryo to begin development.
-Successfully developed embryos are then placed in surrogate recipients, such as a cow or sheep in the case of farm animals.
+Successfully developed seeds are then placed in surrogate recipients, such as a cow or sheep, in the case of farm animals.

-Somatic cell nuclear transfer is considered a good method to produce agricultural animals for food consumption.
-Sheep, cows, goats and pigs were successfully cloned.
+Somatic cell nuclear transfer is considered an excellent method to produce agricultural animals for food consumption.
+Sheep, cows, goats, and pigs were successfully cloned.

-Another benefit is somatic cell nuclear transfer which is seen as a solution for cloning endangered species that are on the verge of extinction.
+Another benefit is somatic cell nuclear transfer, which is a solution for cloning endangered species on the verge of extinction.

-However, the stresses placed on both the ovum and the introduced nucleus can be enormous, leading to a large loss of cells resulting in early investigations.
+However, the stresses placed on both the ovum and the introduced nucleus can be enormous, leading to a significant loss of cells and early investigations.

-As the procedure could not be automated and had to be performed manually under the microscope, somatic cell nuclear transfer was resource intensive.
+As the procedure could not be automated and performed manually under the microscope, somatic cell nuclear transfer was resource-intensive.

-The biochemistry involved in reprogramming the differentiated somatic cell nucleus and activating the receptor ovum was also far from being well understood.
+The biochemistry involved in reprogramming the differentiated somatic cell nucleus and activating the receptor ovum was not well understood.

-However, in 2014 researchers reported cloning success rates of seven to eight out of ten, and in 2016, a Korean company Sooam Biotech was reported to be producing 500 cloned embryos per day.
+However, in 2014 researchers reported cloning success rates of seven to eight out of ten, and in 2016, a Korean company Sooam Biotech was said to be producing 500 cloned embryos per day.

-In somatic cell nuclear transfer, not all genetic information from the donor cell is transferred, as the donor cell’s mitochondria containing its own mitochondrial DNA are left behind.
+In the somatic cell, nuclear transfer, not all genetic information from the donor cell is transferred, as the donor cell’s mitochondria containing its own mitochondrial DNA are left behind.

-The resulting hybrid cells retain the mitochondrial structures that originally belonged to the egg.
-As a consequence, clones like Dolly that are born from somatic cell nuclear transfer are not perfect copies of the donor nucleus.
+The resulting hybrid cells retain the mitochondrial structures that initially belonged to the egg.
+Consequently, clones like Dolly born from somatic cell nuclear transfer are not perfect copies of the donor nucleus.

 Cloning of organisms

-Organism cloning (also called reproductive cloning) refers to the process of creating a new multicellular organism, genetically identical to another.
+Organism cloning (also called reproductive cloning) creates a new multicellular organism genetically identical to another.

-In essence, this form of cloning is an asexual method of reproduction, where fertilization or contact between gametes does not take place.
+This form of cloning is an asexual reproduction method, where fertilization or contact between gametes does not occur.

 Asexual reproduction is a natural phenomenon in many species, including most plants and some insects.
-Scientists have made some important achievements with cloning, including the asexual reproduction of sheep and cows.
+Scientists have made some crucial achievements with cloning, including the asexual reproduction of sheep and cows.

 There is a great ethical debate about whether to use cloning or not.
-However, asexual cloning or propagation has been a common practice in the horticultural world for hundreds of years.
+However, asexual cloning or propagation has been standard in the horticultural world for hundreds of years.

-The term clone is used in horticulture to refer to the offspring of a single plant that were produced by vegetative reproduction or apomixis.
+The term clone is used in horticulture to refer to the offspring of a single plant produced by vegetative reproduction or apomixis.

-As an example, some European grape cultivars represent clones that have been propagated for more than two millennia.
-Other examples are potato and banana.
+For example, some European grape cultivars represent clones that have been propagated for more than two millennia.
+Other examples are potatoes and bananas.

-Grafting can be regarded as cloning, as all buds and branches from the graft are genetically clones of a single individual, but this particular type of cloning has not been the subject of ethical scrutiny and is generally treated as a completely different type of operation.
+Grafting can be regarded as cloning, as all buds and branches from the graft are genetically clones of a single individual.
+Still, this type of cloning has not been the subject of ethical scrutiny and is generally treated as a completely different type of operation.

-A common example is the vegetative reproduction of clones of moss and agrimony gametophytes by means of gemmae.
+A typical example is the vegetative reproduction of clones of moss and agrimony gametophytes using gemmae.